Explore the definition, importance, reasons, and benefits of understanding and checking TPMS for your vehicle’s safety and performance.

 Maintenance of TPMS

 Maintaining your TPMS is crucial for ensuring its accuracy and reliability.
 This includes regularly checking the tire pressure in all four tires, as well as the spare if your vehicle is equipped with a TPMS for it.
-Properly inflated tires not only improve fuel efficiency but also enhance vehicle performance and safety.
+Properly inflated tires not only improve but also enhance vehicle performance and safety.

 One way to maintain your TPMS is to calibrate the sensors according to the manufacturer’s guidelines.
 This involves resetting the system to ensure that it accurately detects pressure changes in the tires.
 Additionally, replacing the sensors as recommended by the manufacturer can help prevent malfunctions and ensure consistent monitoring of tire pressure.